Start Planning Now for Future Expenses

 RentING an Apartment

 Whether renting alone or with a friend, close to home or far away, renting your first post-graduate apartment takes some smarts.
 Follow some basic advice to be sure the home you choose is within your means.
+You can access helpful information regarding Living Off Campus in the Student Life pages of the UNE website!

 - Budget Based on Your Income & Area